Minutemen: Equipment, training, and tactics

-While a lot of Colonial militia units did not receive either arms or uniforms and were required to equip themselves, through colonial history both the Crown and local governments had issued arms and sometimes uniforms for provincial soldiers.
+While many Colonial militia units did not receive either arms or uniforms and were required to equip themselves, through colonial history both the Crown and local governments had issued arms and sometimes uniforms for provincial soldiers.
 Many simply wore their own farmers' or workmen's clothes and, in some cases, they wore cloth hunting frocks.
 Many farmers who owned separate guns such as fowling pieces, and sometimes rifles (though rarer in southern New England) would use them instead of the militia muskets if the muskets they bought for their duties were old or inoperative.
 These pieces gradually appeared in quantity, but neither fowling pieces nor rifles had bayonets.
 Some colonies purchased muskets, cartridge boxes, and bayonets from England, and maintained armories within the colony.

-Muskets were usually shipped to Crown authorities, where they became provincial arms and then sold to the towns or individuals who would pay for them as only the wealthy few could purchase arms directly from arms manufacturers.
+Muskets were usually shipped to Crown authorities, where they became provincial arms and were then sold to the towns or individuals, who would pay for them, as only the wealthy few could purchase arms directly from arms manufacturers.
 On several occasions, the Crown authorities had issued muskets as recruitment tools, such as for the 1709 Quebec expedition and the 1710 Port Royal expedition.
 The Crown often used such opportunities to clear their storehouses of outmoded and inferior weapons, but local Crown authorities were horrified and it became more usual for provincial troops to turn in muskets unless they bought them for use in the organized militia.

 The Continental Army regulars received European-style military training later in the American Revolutionary War, but the militias did not get much of this.
 Like the militia organization itself, training day had a large administrative mission.
 Four times each year, militia companies were legally obligated to document all persons living within their areas of responsibility who qualified for the militia and a report on the number and condition of the units' weapons.
 Another mission was military training to prepare the provincial soldiers for combat and the nature of that combat.
 Since British doctrine usually counted on the militia as augmentees to the regular forces as skirmishers and irregular auxiliaries, the provincial soldiers were more frequently trained as irregulars or skirmishers rather than in the traditional dense lines and columns.
 When used in conjunction with continental regulars, the militia would frequently fire ragged irregular volleys from a forward skirmish line or from the flanks of the Continental Army, while Continental soldiers held the center.